 She co-wrote and co-directed MY WHITE BOYFRIEND, a comedic web series about interracial dating also loosely based on her life.
 She also co-wrote and co-directed BUNNY & JADE, a comedic digital series for Instagram about two ex-porn stars trying to turn their lives around.

-Grasie just finished writing her pilot WILLIAMSBURG, a dramedy about Williamsburg, Brooklyn that explores the world of Hasidic Jews, hipsters and Dominicans in this small section of NYC.
-She is developing two other television projects and working on another short film.
+Grasie is currently developing her pilot WILLIAMSBURG, a dramedy about Williamsburg, Brooklyn that explores the world of Hasidic Jews, hipsters and Dominicans in this small section of NYC.
+She is also working on a few other writing projects for TV and film.

 Grasie is on the creative board of GUMPTION PICTURES, a new micro-studio that cultivates fresh storytelling from diverse creators, founded by Dave Hill in 2017.
 She currently leads the diversity outreach program.